Some Cape Insects

 Or a post-human blankness, with nature sprouting and creeping and clawing its way back to brilliance without us.

-As for Mr Orange Face (above) - I have searched as long as a layman can be expected to find out a name, or what its business on the planet might be.
+As for this orange faced and hirsute individual - I have searched as long as a layman can be expected to find out a name, or what its business on the planet might be.
 Perhaps it was specially bred to be used as the natural fiber in making Leonid Brezhnev's false eyebrows?

 You’ll often hear a buzzing round a bush, or something will flutter by.
 Scratch around the ground or under rocks, or look on leaves and in buds, and you will find them munching, grinding, trapping, rolling egg-laden poop, nesting, hunting, mulching, or just socialising.